ArduPilot/ardupilot/libraries/AP_Scripting/applets/rover-quicktune.md

 Setting this to a non-zero value allows you to use quicktune with a 2-position switch, with the switch settings as low and mid positions.
 A zero value disables auto-save and you need to have a 3 position switch.

+## RTUN_SPEED_MIN

+The minimum speed at which tuning will occur.
+The vehicle must be able to run in Circle mode at this speed or greater.